dhiraj2105/keyboardMechenicalSound/README.md

 ### Compile the code And run the program
-Run this command -  g++ main.cpp -lsfml-audio -lncurses run program using -  ./a.out
+Run this command -  g++ main.cpp -lsfml-audio -lncurses Run program using -  ./a.out

 ## SFML
 Simple and Fast Multimedia Library is a cross-platform software development library designed to provide a simple application programming interface to various multimedia components in computers.